MLI-lab/ProPicker/gui_tutorial/README.md

    **Note:** The prompt cannot be changed in the GUI, it must be specified via `--prompt`.

-4) Optional: Batch picking from locmaps (CLI):
+4) **Batch picking from locmaps (CLI):**

+   **Note:** As we have only one tomogram in this tutorial, this step is not needed, if you correctly saved the picks in Step 3.

+   You can apply cluster-based picking to all predicted locmaps from Step 2 using the thresholds `.json` saved in Step 3, or with custom thresholds (see `propicker-pick-from-locmap --help`).

    ```bash
    propicker-pick-from-locmap --pred-locmap ... --prompt prompt_1 --thresholds-json $OUT_DIR/picks/thresholds.json --output-dir picks
    ```

-   You can apply cluster-based picking to all predicted locmaps from Step 2 using the thresholds saved from Step 3 or with custom thresholds.
-See `propicker-pick-from-locmap --help` for details.
+   The `--pred-locmap` also accepts multiple locmap files (separated by spaces).